claw-project/claw-compiler/README.md

 [CLAW language definition](https://github.com/C2SM-RCM/claw-language-definition)

-We are currently evaluation the potential of such a translator.
+We are currently evaluating the potential of such a translator.
 The current development status is the following.
 Only limited cases have been tested.
 - [x] loop-fusion
 - [x] loop-interchange
 - [ ] loop-extract